manalavi/az_disaster_delineation/README.md

 ---
-page_type: sample
+page_type: development purposes
 languages:
 - javascript
 - html
+- css
 products:
 - ms-graph
 - azure-active-directory
 - microsoft-identity-platform
-description: "A simple JavaScript Single-Page Application using the Auth Code flow w/ PKCE"
+- azure-app-service
+- web-app by azure
+- azure-maps
+description: "Disaster Delineation API Tool for public use.
+The web app uses the EONET APv3 by NASA recorded data and visualizes the data based on the real time disaster events occuring from around the world."
 urlFragment: "ms-identity-javascript-v2"
 ---

-# Vanilla JavaScript Single-page Application secured with MSAL.js
+# Disaster Delineation API

-A simple vanilla JavaScript single-page application which demonstrates how to configure [MSAL.JS 2.x](https://www.npmjs.com/package/@azure/msal-browser) to login, logout, and acquire an access token for a protected resource such as the **Microsoft Graph API**.
+Disaster Delineation API Tool as a web app uses the EONET APv3 by NASA recorded data and visualizes the data based on the real time disaster events occuring from around the world.
+The web app has a feature to identify the users by configuring [MSAL.JS 2.x](https://www.npmjs.com/package/@azure/msal-browser) to login, logout, and acquire an access token for a protected resource such as the **Microsoft Graph API**.
 This version of the MSAL.js library uses the [authorization code flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 **Note:** A quickstart guide covering this sample can be found [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-v2-javascript-auth-code).